Agent Cards: Capability Discovery Standard for AI Agents¶

 }

-Per-skill inputModes/outputModes override card-level defaults.
-Tags enable filtering: a client searching for "security" matches this skill without parsing descriptions.
+Per-skill inputModes and outputModes override the card-level defaults.
+Tags let a client filter: a client searching for "security" matches this skill without parsing descriptions.

 The capabilities object declares protocol-level features:

-streaming: SSE-based real-time update deliverypushNotifications: webhook delivery to client endpointsextendedAgentCard: support forGetExtendedAgentCard, which returns richer cards after authentication
+streaming: real-time update delivery over SSEpushNotifications: webhook delivery to client endpointsextendedAgentCard: support forGetExtendedAgentCard, which returns richer cards after authentication

-Clients read these flags to pick a communication pattern before sending a task.
+Clients read these flags to pick a communication pattern before they send a task.

 Authentication¶

-Two fields declare auth: securitySchemes defines available schemes in OpenAPI-compatible format; security specifies which apply.
+Two fields declare auth. securitySchemes defines the available schemes in OpenAPI-compatible format, and security specifies which ones apply.
 Supported scheme types:

 - API keys